Bill Text: MI SB0567 | 2023-2024 | 102nd Legislature | Chaptered

 (D) The degree of compatibility with other approved statewide assessment measures, to minimize the impact on instructional time.

-(b) Recommend or develop an early a literacy coach model with the following features:
+(b) Recommend or develop a literacy coach model with the following features:

-(i) An early Except as otherwise provided in this section, district-identified literacy coach coaches shall support and provide initial and ongoing professional development to teachers in all of the following:
+(i) Except as otherwise provided in this section, district-identified literacy coaches shall support teachers to use what was taught during initial professional development in all of the following:

-(A) Each of the 5 major reading components Providing instruction meeting the criteria listed in subsection (3)(a)(iv)(B) (10)(a)(iv) as needed, based on an analysis of pupil performance data.
+(A) Providing instruction meeting the criteria listed in subsection (10)(a)(iv) as needed, based on an analysis of pupil performance data.

-(B) Administering, and analyzing instructional scoring, and interpreting assessments under this section with fidelity.
+(B) Administering, scoring, and interpreting assessments under this section with fidelity.

 (C) Providing differentiated instruction and intensive intervention, including, but not limited to, methods to intensify instructional interventions for decoding and word recognition.